umich-hist-399/campus-histories/essays/diag.md

  {% include figure.html class="img-right" width="50%" src="/images/campus1854.png" caption="Campus in 1854.
 No sign of the Diag; the focus isn't on transportation yet."%}

 The first map I want to draw attention to is this one, drawn from the Ann Arbor, Michigan Historic Maps project.
 This is the University of Michigan campus in 1854.
 As you can see, there is no “Diag” to speak of; the University is striving for a pastoral ideal.
 There appear to be some paths that are mostly for the benefit of professors, as they connect their houses to each other and the main University building.
-The building in the middle of the “Botanical Gardens” is the old Medicine Building.
+The building in the middle of the “Botanical Gardens” area is the old Medicine Building.
 It’s interesting to see just how far the University has come in this field; in 1854, there wasn’t even a path to this building, and now the campus sports a famously large hospital and medical campus.
 This map is a good place to start; there isn’t much there, but what is present forms the backbone of the future central campus.

- {% include figure.html class="img-right" width="60%" src="/images/campus1866.png" %}
+ {% include figure.html class="img-right" width="33%" src="/images/campus1866.png" %}

- {% include figure.html class="img-left" width="40%" src="/images/campus1864.png" %}
+ {% include figure.html class="img-left" width="33%" src="/images/campus1864.png" %}

 These next maps are from the Historic Maps Project as well; the rightmost being 10 years later than the first, 1864, and the leftmost from 1866.
 There aren’t any discernible differences between them, but the 1866 map is useful for visualizing the campus around this time.
 The 1864 map can be contrasted with the 1854 map in striking ways.
 There is more of a focus on the Medical Campus now; and indeed, we see the first markings of the modern Diag.
 It comes down from the northwest, going straight for the Medical College.
 So then, the Diag began as a way to quickly get to the Medical College, heretofore a bit of an isolated area.